 Looking for a roommate

 Off-campus students at UBC looking for roommates can post their available rooms for rent on liv.rent for free.
-Plus, the 100% digital platform means that you can connect with a roommate online.
+Plus, the 100% digital platform means that you can connect with a roommate safely and easily, entirely online.

 Another great place to look for roommates is on liv.rent’s Vancouver Facebook Group.
 Here, you can connect with other UBC students seeking off-campus housing within a safe, moderated group.